dev-academy-programme/a-day-in-the-life-book/javascript/README.md

 ```

 See that `$(this)`?
 It just means "the thing that I clicked on".
 So the example above would turn the `#wombat` element red when it was clicked.

+### JavaScript Racer

+As an opportunity to put all of this new-found knowledge to use, let's build a JavaScript Racer game.
+Begin by using Git to clone the [JavaScript Racer repository](https://github.com/dev-academy-challenges/javascript-racer) and following the instructions.